pythtb/pythtb/docs/source/examples.rst

 --------------------
 You can download both the jupyter notebook and Python scripts for each example individually by clicking on the download buttons at the top of the page.
+There is also a "Run in Binder" button at the top of each example that takes you directly to that example in Binder where you can run it interactively.

-You can also run the interactive Jupyter notebooks directly in **Binder** by clicking the button below:
+You can open the entire set of examples in Binder by clicking the button below:

 .. admonition:: 🚀 Launch Interactive Examples
    :class: note sd-shadow-sm sd-rounded-2